Pre-Selling Simplified: 6 Steps to a Successful Presale

-You’re searching for clues in what people tell you.
-What they say should inform you how you build the product.
+You’re searching for clues in what people tell you when you reach out to them.

-A word of warning though: don’t sell yourself on your own idea.
+A word of warning, though: don’t sell yourself on your own idea (yet).

-Avoid being married to your idea, and instead let the market sell you on what it thinks is the best solution (or problem for you to solve).
+Avoid being married to your idea, and instead, let the market sell you on what it thinks is the best solution (or problem for you to solve them).

-Anyway, here’s the bottom line: when you’re done engaging (conversing via email, but also via phone when possible) with people who replied, it’s time to stand back and read through all the data, all the notes you took, and all the responses to the key survey questions.
+And when you’re done engaging (via email or even via phone) with people who replied, it’s time to stand back and read through all the data you collected, all the notes you took, and all the responses to the key survey questions.

 Look for patterns in the responses.

-Then decide to move forward based on that hard data…
+Then decide to move forward or not based on that hard data.

-Once you’ve made the best decision you can choose which problem to focus on, it’s time to go build the problem, right?
+And once you’ve made the decision, choose which problem to focus on.
+Then, it’s time to go build your product or service, right?

-Well, for one thing, the people who gave you all the super-useful feedback don’t have any skin in the game (and neither do you!)…
+Because the people who shared all the feedback and answers with you don’t really have any skin in the game (and neither do you!)…

-This is about succeeding, about making sure that what you create actually SELLS and adds value for people’s lives and businesses.
+This is about succeeding.
+This is about making sure that the product or service you build actually SELLS.
+And this is about adding value to people’s lives and businesses.

-Back in college one of my first business ideas was this site called “CollegeWOM.com”.
-WOM meant “Word-of-Mouth.”
+Back in college, one of my first business ideas was a site called “CollegeWOM.com”.

 It was like Facebook with a greater focus on events, parties, and nightlife.

-Do you know what the vast majority of the students who I surveyed told me?
+And the vast majority of the students who I surveyed told me…

 - Yeah, sounds good.